keyboardpartner/TFT-Panel/README.md

 ### Tips for Cheap Yellow Display

 The CYD needs the **ILI9341_2_DRIVER** and some *#define*s set to work properly.
 See *platformio.ini* for details.
-The display used for evaluation needed **SPI_READ_FREQUENCY** reduced from 20000000 to 10000000 to show correct colors.
+The display used for evaluation needed **SPI_READ_FREQUENCY** reduced from 20000000 to 10000000 to show correct colors from screen area read.
 Also, the Gamma values provided in original *ILI9341_Init.h* from TFT_eSPI package show weak and blurried colors.
 Disabling the Gamma setup will yield much better color rendition.
 Replace the *ILI9341_Init.h* file in *.pio/libdeps/ESP32_CYD/TFT_eSPI/TFT_Drivers* with the file provided.

 ### Classes Provided